royoelen/eQTLGenImpute/README.md

 * Ralf Tambets

-Elements of those original pipelines were adjusted to work with 1000G 30X WGS reference panel and accustomised for eQTLGen consortium analyses:
+Elements of those pipelines were adjusted to work with 1000G 30X WGS reference panel and accustomised for eQTLGen consortium analyses:

 * Urmo Võsa